Coming in the Clouds

 Jesus told his disciples that they would be witnesses to him in all the nations of the world beginning in Jerusalem and Samaria.
 This general idea is also conveyed in Exodus just prior to the mount and cloud story.

-3Moses went up to god.
-God called to him out of the mountain and said to him, Thus you will say to the house of Jacob and tell the children of Israel: 4You have seen FE what I did to the Mizraim and how I FE bore you as though you were on eagles' wings and brought you to myself.
-5Now if from hearing you will hear my voice and preserve my contract you will be beloved to me from all peoples FE of the land because the land is mine.
+3Moses went up to God, and God called to him out of the mountain and said to him, Thus you will say to the house of Jacob and tell the children of Israel: 4You have seen what I did to the Mizraim and how I bore you as though you were on eagles' wings and brought you to myself.
+5Now if from hearing you will hear my voice and preserve my contract you will be beloved to me from all peoples of the land because the land is mine.
 6You will be to me a holy kingdom and priests and people.
 Speak these words to the house of Israel.
-Exodus 19:3-6 (Exodus 19:3-6 BRB)
+Exodus 19:3-6

 The vocabulary in Exodus is a little different from that in Acts, but the idea that Israel would be a priestly kingdom, means their ultimate role was to mediate between Yahvah and the other nations.